[TRUE STORY] This brave investor lost $39,000 and still managed to get back on his feet

 He doesn’t feel able to walk away from the plan.

-But here’s the rub - that money is gone…
+But here’s the thing - that money is gone…

 If Mr. Smith cancels the policy, he loses all that he invested as his penalty for pulling out of the policy early.

-What’s more, whether he cancels his policy or sticks with it, as he is currently contemplating, and invests the minimum annual amount of $3,600, his initial $39,000 invested over the first 18 months is still effectively gone.
+What’s more, whether he cancels his policy or sticks with it by investing the minimum annual amount of $3,600, his initial $39,000 invested over the first 18 months is still effectively gone.

 It’s never coming back to him.

-So, surely there's actually only one real choice – right?
+It seems like there's only one real choice right?